JGerich/JGerich/README.md

 -	Attention to Detail
 -	Customer Service and Support
 -	Data Analysis
--	Decision Making
 -	Active Learning and Continuous Improvement

 **Background**
--	I’m originally from Poland, spent 22 years in London UK, now residing in Spain
+-	I’m originally from Poland, spent 22 years in London UK, now living in Spain
 -	Fluent in Polish and English, intermediate in Spanish
 -	BA in Professional Accounting
--	For 4 years Associate of The Chartered Institute of Credit Management (CICM) in London UK, 9 years of work in a mid-senior level in Credit Control
+-	4 years as an Associate of The Chartered Institute of Credit Management (CICM) in the UK.
+-	9 years of experience in mid-senior level Credit Control.
--	2 years of professional practice in Microsoft Azure, API’s and app creating in Python
+-	2 years of professional experience with Microsoft Azure, APIs, and Python app development.

 **Current Focus**
-- Continuously learning and exploring Python and Python Backend Libraries as well as C# programming languages
+- Continuously learning and exploring Python and Python Backend Libraries

 **Interests**
--	Spanish padel, cycling.
--	Painting Warhammer mini models
+-	Spanish padel, cycling and painting Warhammer mini models
 -	Reading.

-**Let’s Meet!**
+**Let’s Connect!**

 [LinkedIn](https://www.linkedin.com/in/joanna-gerich/) | [Email](mailto:joanna.gerich@googlemail.com)